 Someone asked me about this a while ago and I thought I would share it with you.
 It may be a good question to get your students thinking about; see if they can give a definitive answer that will, of course, include a justification.

-Integration by Parts is summarize in the equation
+Integration by Parts is summarized in the equation

 To use the equation, you choose part of a given integral (left side) to be u and part to be dv, both functions of x.
 Then you differentiate u and integrate dv and use them on the right side to obtain a simpler integral that you can integrate.